 In 1763, Filaretos, the Abbot of Arkadi Monastery decided to build an olive oil mill in the area, as its soil and morphology make it ideal for this undertaking.
-The olive seed was, at the time, key to daily life.
+The olive was, at the time, key to daily life.
 It was a staple of nutrition and used in religious ceremonies.
-Furthermore, it functiond as a source of light and heat.
+Furthermore, it functioned as a source of light and heat.

 An increasing number of people came to work at the mill and built their homes around it.
 The settlement flourished, and at its peak, Kapsaliana boasted thirteen families and fifty inhabitants with the monk-steward of the Arkadi monastery in charge.

 The settlement, however gradually, waned after WW2, as the mill—a source of life for more than 200 years—closed down in 1955.